Strawberry Rabdi Recipe

 Strawberries – The star ingredient of this dessert is strawberries.

 Get your hands on fresh, red, and juicy strawberries.
-Avoid the ones that have blemishes and soft patches.
+Avoid those with blemishes and soft patches.

 Storage Suggestions